Tips to Help a Dog Who Doesn’t Like Having His Nails Cut

 The free dog training video below shows you how to train a dog to like having its nails cut.

 Teaching a dog to stay calm and relaxed when you cut its nails is easy with this approach.
 It does take time, practice and a lot of patience.
-But if you go slow, listen to your dog and follow the steps in the above video, your dog can actually learn to enjoy having its nails trimmed.
+With patience and focus, you can teach your dog to enjoy nail trimming by following the video instructions.

-To help the guardians remember all the dog behavior secrets I shared with them in this in-home dog training session, we filmed a roadmap to success video.
+To help the guardians remember all the dog behavior tips I shared during this in-home training session, we recorded a roadmap to success video.

 Categorized in: